-First 5 LA prioritizes Integrated Health by advancing practice change across child and family serving systems to help all children in Los Angeles County achieve their optimal development.
-Our goal is to ensure early screening and intervention to prevent the impacts of trauma exposure and developmental-behavioral delays.
-Working in partnership with other organizations, government agencies and funders, First 5 LA seeks to strengthen existing systems and build upon promising practices to reduce stigma, improve outcomes, and elevate the importance of early childhood development.
+First 5 LA advocates for practice change to strengthen systems that serve children ages 0 to 5 and families to help all Los Angeles County children achieve their optimal development and overall well-being.
+Our goal is to ensure early screening and intervention to prevent the impacts of trauma exposure and developmental and behavioral delays.
+Working in partnership with other organizations, government agencies and funders, we strengthen existing systems and build upon promising practices that reduce stigma, improve outcomes and elevate the importance of early childhood development.

-First 5 LA is building out countywide system change efforts in two key areas to further strengthen the integration and coordination of health-related systems so that they appropriately respond and meet family needs.
+First 5 LA is implementing health policy and system change efforts in two key areas, countywide (listed below).
+Our strategies seek to strengthen the integration and coordination of child- and family-serving systems that impact health, so that they can appropriately respond to and meet family needs.
 Click here for a fact sheet.

-Early Identification, which involves a combination of routine surveillance and screenings, greatly increases the likelihood that a young child with or at risk for developmental and behavioral delays will be identified and referred to prevention and early intervention services.
-Furthermore, one in four children under 5 years old are at risk for developmental and behavioral delays and would benefit from early intervention services and supports.
-Navigating these services and the larger system, however, is difficult and complex for many families.
-For instance, families often encounter challenges accessing timely screenings and early intervention services because of a lack of system-level coordination, complex eligibility and referral processes and obstacles to data sharing, among other barriers.
-Breaking down these barriers is essential in helping families to successfully navigate and access the programs, services and systems that support children and families.
+Early identification of developmental and behavioral delays, which involves a combination of routine surveillance and screenings, greatly increases the likelihood that before a young child enters kindergarten with or at risk for delays will be identified and referred to prevention and early intervention services.
+Research shows that one in four children birth to 5 are at risk for developmental and behavioral delays and would benefit from early intervention services and supports.
+Navigating these services and the larger system, however, is difficult for many families.
+For instance, families often encounter challenges accessing timely screenings and early intervention services because of a lack of system-level coordination, complex eligibility and referral processes, and obstacles to data sharing, among other barriers.
+Breaking down these barriers is essential in helping families successfully navigate and access the programs, services and systems that support them and their children.

-One of the most compounding and damaging factors in a child’s development is the impact of trauma and toxic stress, experiences that often result in children facing lifelong physical, behavioral and emotional challenges.
+Trauma refers to the effects of a single event, a series of events and/or ongoing circumstances that are experienced or perceived as physically or emotionally harmful and/or life threatening.
+Toxic stress is frequent and/or prolonged adversity in the absence of protective relationships, which disrupts the body’s stress response system.
+One of the most compounding and damaging factors in a child’s development is the impact of trauma and toxic stress — experiences that often result in children facing lifelong physical, behavioral and emotional challenges.
 However, research shows that intervening as early as possible can buffer the impact of trauma on brain development.
-To identify and respond appropriately to a child who has been exposed to trauma, it is critical to ensure child and family serving systems are equipped with the knowledge and skills to provide trauma-informed services.
-Further, to affect a culture of healing and wellbeing, it is essential to recognize that trauma intervention cannot rest solely on the abilities of child and family serving systems.
-Community change efforts focused on trauma and resiliency have the potential to positively impact the toxicity and stressors prevalent in our larger societal environment.
+To identify and respond appropriately to a child who has been exposed to trauma, it is critical to ensure that systems serving children and families are equipped with knowledge, skills and resources necessary to provide trauma-informed services.
+Further, to effect a culture of healing and well-being, it is essential to recognize that trauma interventions cannot rest solely on the abilities of child- and family-serving systems.
+Efforts focused on addressing trauma and resiliency have the potential to positively impact the toxicity and stressors prevalent in the larger community.